dineshkummarc/cozy/_attachments/tests/README.md

 Acceptance (functional) tests use QUnit, the jQuery testing framework.

-index.html is the test runner.
-Every test is a separate Javascript file included at the bottom of the body.
-See author.js for an example.

-A test consists of a call to the $.runTest method defined in jquery.test_utils.js which is given a JSON object consisting of 3 members:
+A test consists of a call to the tests.add() method defined in jquery.test_utils.js which is given a JSON object consisting of 3 members:

 * description - the test description